murllinb/CS32-FP/README.md

 10. Select whether you would like to play another round.

 Resources Used:
-  ChatGPT: Was used to refine formatting issues (i.e. find a way to clear the terminal to avoid clutter and format text to appear more visibly clear in the terminal).
-* Commented parts where ChatGPT was used.
+* ChatGPT: Was used to refine formatting issues (i.e. find a way to clear the terminal to avoid clutter and format text to appear more visibly clear in the terminal).
+Commented parts where ChatGPT was used/helped.
-  Server Logic:
 * Pset 3 (copied socket32.py)
 * Modified socket logic for 2 clients: https://www.youtube.com/watch?v=5G_bNVKdECk
 * Threading logic used for 2 clients: https://docs.python.org/3/library/threading.html